-I recently introduced my readers to Jenny.
+I recently introduced Janky Jenny to my readers.

 Buuutttt…..that’s pretty far from the truth.
-We’re more along the lines of amateur do-it-yourselfers that have watched a little too much HGTV and have never owned their own house.
+We’re more along the lines of amateur do-it-yourselfers who have watched a little too much HGTV and have never owned their own house.
 So, we’re dying to do a little bit of renovating (and old furniture just isn’t cutting it anymore).

 Here are the totally useless, unofficial rules of owning a vintage camper.